Code-Institute-Submissions/colinflahive-MS2-TheCatharTrail/README.md

 user from the other content of the site and it was removed.

 [Wireframes](https://github.com/colinflahive/MS2-TheCatharTrail/blob/master/assets/docs/Wireframes.pdf)

+### Technologies Used

+*   HTML5
+*   CSS3
+*   Bootstrap 4
+*   JavaScript

+### Frameworks | Libraries | Programs Used

+*   Balsamiq
+    + Balsamiq software was used to to get an outline of the website I was looking to draft.
+During the process it was referred to on a number of occasions for reference to reflect what was going in to the project.
+Unfortunately due to time constraints I was unable to complete the Castles page to my satisfaction and had to omit the image of the castle and the brief history of each location.

+*   GitHub
+    + GitHub was the preferred Integrated Development Environment (IDE) for this project was used used to store my code each time it there was a Git performed.

+    + Git was used for version control for this project when using GitHub Gitpod terminal to commit to Git and Push to GitHub.
+Clear and concise descriptions were included at the Git Commit instruction in order for the user to identify what changes and amendments were made to the code in between Push instructions.

 Credit for Hotel de la Cite Carcassonne on Card is abacapress/philippe louzon